 A Unique 3D Media Company

-MISSION: 3D flat screen monitor technology WITHOUT GLASSES (autostereoscopic 3D) is being deployed widely by Elixir 3D™ in high traffic venues: airport terminals, themed attractions, super markets, sports and entertainment stadiums, high volume convenience restaurants, Las Vegas and Atlantic City, as well as numerous other venues taking advantage of current and future ad revenues, on screen sizes ranging from 23 to 55 inches.
+MISSION: 3D flat screen monitor technology WITHOUT GLASSES (autostereoscopic 3D) is being deployed widely by Elixir 3D™ in high traffic venues.
+Our technology is ideal for airport terminals, themed attractions, super markets, sports and entertainment stadiums, high volume convenience restaurants, Las Vegas and Atlantic City, as well as numerous other venues taking advantage of current and future ad revenues, on screen sizes ranging from 23 to 55 inches.

-Hollywood is in the midst of a conversion “Gold Rush.”
-3D record setter “Avatar” at $2.7 bil gross to date caused major studios to convert both “Alice in Wonderland” and “Clash of the Titans” to 3D at the last minute resulting in a combined gross to date exceeding $2.2 bil.
-However, over the past year TV manufacturers, the electronic giants, have unveiled 3D TV where glasses are required for each viewer!
+3D record setter “Avatar” at $2.8 bil gross and 2013's "Gravity" grossing $680 million to date are some of the huge successes of Hollywood's reentry to 3D.
+Over the past few years TV manufacturers, the electronic giants, have unveiled 3D TV where glasses are required for each viewer!

-The common denominator in all these applications: a current / existing stream of advertising revenue will be vastly enhanced through the eye-grabbing experience of 3D.
-Research published in the Journal of Advertising from multiple studies, completed by major Midwestern universities of “the virtual experience,” support the proposition that 3D advertising enhances presence, influences product knowledge, brand attitude, and purchase intention of consumers, clearly establishing that the target audience, the passerby, is 30% more likely to engage with a 3D ad.
+The existing stream of advertising revenue developed through Digital Out-Of-Home advertising ("DOOH"), a sector of advertising growing at double digit rates globally, will be vastly enhanced through the eye-grabbing experience of 3D presented without the need for glasses to view.
+Research published in the Journal of Advertising from multiple studies compiled by major Midwestern universities, of “the virtual experience,” support the proposition that 3D advertising enhances presence, influences product knowledge, brand attitude, and purchase intention of consumers, clearly establishing that the target audience, the passerby, is 30% more likely to engage with a 3D ad.

 From the Las Vegas CES PC World January 7, 2011, "...None of these TV manufacturers (the giants) gave even the slightest inkling that they'd be releasing a commercially available (glassless) model, even for business-oriented digital signage purposes.
 'That's because they're simply not ready.'
 In addition to the limited viewing range and angle problems mentioned, the unfortunate fact is that the actual depth of the 3D effect in these (Toshiba, LG, Sony) autostereoscopic TVs is, frankly, disappointing."
 Read the full article.